mozillascience/studyGroup/lessons/bash-intro/lesson.md

 # Getting more powerful

+Some true strengths of the command line come from combining commands.
+This is the "Unix philosophy" of having many small programs that perform their jobs well.
+These units can be combined to perform more complicated tasks.

 # Pipes (stdin/out)

 Commands can be strung together with pipes `|`.
 Those of you using R may have seen the concept in the `dplyr` package.
 Commands typically have an input (stdin) and an output (stdout).
 The pipe attaches the output of one command into the input of another.